-Respiratory Endoscopy & Gastroscopy
+Equine Respiratory Endoscopy & Gastroscopy

-It is not uncommon to have a high performance horse that is described as ‘making a noise’.
-There are a variety of different causes of this, the most common of which is by a condition called laryngeal hemiplegia.
-This is a progressive condition which normally affects the right side of the larynx.
+It is not uncommon to have a high-performance horse that is described as ‘making a noise’.
+There are a variety of different causes of this, the most common of which is a condition called laryngeal hemiplegia.
+This is a progressive condition that normally affects the right side of the larynx.
 This problem is thought to originate from pathology related to a nerve called the right recurrent laryngeal nerve.
 The condition can affect performance as the horse cannot intake sufficient oxygen, particularly at higher speeds.
 The condition can be diagnosed by endoscopic evaluation of the airway which involves passing a ‘scope’ into the throat of the horse.
 This is performed un-sedated and is relatively well tolerated.
 Surgical treatments such as a ‘tie-back’ are available, these procedures are aimed to expand the size of the airway to allow better airflow into the trachea.
-Evaluation by any or our experienced vets could may be worth considering if you suspect an abnormality.
+Evaluation by any of our experienced vets could be worth considering if you suspect an abnormality.

 It is carried out under light sedation and will not hurt your horse.

-Usually a Vet and an Assistant will carry out the procedure.
+Usually, a Vet and an Assistant will carry out the procedure.

 As we carry our own equine Gastroscopy equipment, this procedure can be carried out at your yard, thus eliminating the need to travel to a clinic.

 If equine gastroscopy or endoscopy is a procedure you are considering or want to know more about, please get in touch with the office as there are a number of things you will need to do to prep your horse for this procedure.